thecodingdoc/neep/paper/paper.md

 **Research purpose**: `NEEP` offers non-parametric, high-throughput, and statistically valid survival analysis of molecular expression vectors.

-**Problem solved**: `NEEP` permutes different orders of patients and calculates their p-values across a range in order to produce a `Null Empirically Estimated P-value' for each molecular expression vector, thus overcoming the assumptions of Cox-PH survival analyiss and the issues of correct p-value estimation.
+**Problem solved**: `NEEP` permutes different orders of patients and calculates their p-values across a range in order to produce a `Null Empirically Estimated P-value' for each molecular expression vector, thus overcoming the assumptions of CPH survival analyiss and the issues of correct p-value estimation.

-**Target audience**: The target audience is anyone conducting molecular, high-throughput survival analysis that does not have confounding clinical variables and whose expression vectors may violate Cox-PH assumptions.
+**Target audience**: The target audience is anyone conducting molecular, high-throughput survival analysis that does not have confounding clinical variables and whose expression vectors may violate CPH assumptions.
 Full documentation is available in the [project repository](https://github.com/thecodingdoc/neep).

 # Acknowledgements